SUSE/kubernetes-charts-suse-com/stable/velero/README.md

 Velero has two main components: a CLI, and a server-side Kubernetes deployment.

-## Installing the Velero CLI

-See the different options for installing the [Velero CLI](https://velero.io/docs/v1.4/basic-install/#install-the-cli).

 ## Installing the Velero server

 ### Velero version

-This helm chart installs Velero version v1.4.0 https://github.com/vmware-tanzu/velero/tree/v1.4.0.
-See the [#Upgrading](#upgrading) section for information on how to upgrade from other versions.
+This helm chart installs Velero version 1.3.1.

 ### Provider credentials